themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 The UCCS is built upon a set of core architecture patterns that ensure organization, traceability, and extensibility.

-The framework is built to navigate constant change & creating stable processes that lead to the best outcomes; UCCS is defined by a single, unifying concept; **Universal Addressability & Accessability** is that a unit of information, can be assigned a [`$UCCS-CORE:SCNSV4$`] within a universal information space.
+The framework is built to navigate constant change & create stable processes that lead to the best outcomes; UCCS is defined by a unifying concept; **Universal Addressability & Accessability** is that a unit of information, can be assigned a [`$UCCS-CORE:SCNSV4$`] within a universal information space.

-- **Universal Accessibility & Universal Addressability:**
+**Universal Accessibility & Universal Addressability:**

-Any discrete unit of information can be assigned a [`$UCCS-CORE:SCNSV4$`] coordinate.

-Any system, language, or paradigm can adopt UCCS, as so UCCS can adopt any system, language, or paradigm.
+- Any discrete unit of information can be assigned a [`$UCCS-CORE:SCNSV4$`Any system, language, or paradigm can adopt UCCS, as so UCCS can adopt any system, language, or paradigm.

-- **User Sovereignty:**
+**User Sovereignty:**

-No significant change occurs without explicit user validation through the UIP-[`$UCCS-CORE:FRAMEWORK:UIP-BASE:SCNSV4-ID$`]
+- No significant change occurs without explicit user validation through the UIP-[`$UCCS-CORE:FRAMEWORK:UIP-BASE:SCNSV4-ID$`]

-- **Relational Integrity:**
+**Relational Integrity:**

-All relationships between information blocks are logical relationships, dependencies, and constraints between data entities as they exist and interact within the [`$UCCS-CORE:FRAMEWORK$`], ensuring that the semantic meaning and structural validity of relationships remain intact regardless of spatial transformations, queries, or system operations.
+- All relationships between information blocks are logical relationships, dependencies, and constraints between data entities as they exist and interact within the [`$UCCS-CORE:FRAMEWORK$`], ensuring that the semantic meaning and structural validity of relationships remain intact regardless of spatial transformations, queries, or system operations.

 #### Critical Actions Requiring UIP Gates: